ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 You must enable virtual routing and forwarding (VRF) and connectivity to service endpoints for your account.
 [Learn more](/docs/account?topic=account-vrf-service-endpoint)

 ### Step 5.
-Deploy the LogDNA agent in the cluster
+Deploy the logging agent in the cluster
 {: #config_agent_kube_cluster_step5}

-Create a Kubernetes daemonset to deploy the LogDNA agent on every worker node of your Kubernetes cluster.
+Create a Kubernetes daemonset to deploy the logging agent on every worker node of your Kubernetes cluster.

-The LogDNA agent collects the following logs:
+The logging agent collects the following logs:
 - STDOUT and STDERR
 - Logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.

-Choose one of the following commands to install and configure the **LogDNA agent version 2** by using `kubectl` commands:
+Choose one of the following commands to install and configure the **logging agent version 2** by using `kubectl` commands:

-The LogDNA agent version 2 is supported for Kubernetes 1.9+ only.
+The logging agent version 2 is supported for Kubernetes 1.9+ only.
 {: important}

 The default YAML file uses the image that is tagged as stable.
-To find out the LogDNA agent version that you deploy by running the script, see [Getting information about Kubernetes LogDNA agent images](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-logdna_agent_image).
+To find out the logging agent version that you deploy by running the script, see [Getting information about Kubernetes logging agent images](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-logdna_agent_image).

 {: tip}